-Myopia Control [get graphic from MiSight and edit title]
+Myopia Control [insert graphic from MiSight and edit title]

 The Myopia Epidemic

 Myopia (nearsightedness) is on the rise.
 With our children spending more time in front of screens and less time outdoors, myopia is fast becoming an epidemic.
-By the year 2050, it is estimated that 50% of the world’s population will be affected by myopia – about 5 billion people.
+50% of the world’s population will be myopic by the year 2050.

 There are now treatments to slow the progression of myopia.

-Our doctors are trained in myopia control using specialty contact lenses.
+Our doctors are trained in myopia control using specialty contact lenses or eye drops.

 If there is any amount of myopia prior to age 11, myopia control strategies are strongly advised.
-For all children, at least 1-2 hours of outdoor time every day is recommended as it has been shown to be correlated with later onset and reduced progression of myopia.
-See the link at the end of this page with a myopia calculator showing how much your child’s myopia will progress without some form of control [get link to myopia calculators].
+Increasing exposure time to outdoor sunlight lowers the chance of nearsightedness in children.
+If one parent is myopic here is a 25% chance that a child will develop myopia.
+If both parents are myopic, that number jumps to 50%.
+See the link at the end of this page with a myopia calculator showing how much your child’s risk for developing myopia [get link to myopia calculators].

-There are three main options for myopia control, depending on the unique lifestyle and visual requirements of each individual patient:
+Three main options for myopia control–depending on the activities and vision requirements of your child:

 - Soft Multifocal Contact Lenses:

-There are special types of soft contact lenses that work to limit the axial growth of the eye by focusing peripheral light in front of the retina.
-This has been shown to slow down eye elongation and therefore myopia.
-This method is called peripheral defocus.
-Because light still focuses accurately on the central retina, clarity of vision is maintained.
-Soft Multifocal contact lenses are worn during the day but removed each evening.
-We have a daily disposable lenses such as MiSight, which are now approved by the FDA for this purpose.
-Studies show that axial elongation (eye growth) is slowed by 46-87% with this method.
-Some of the most recent information comes from five-years of data from a landmark pediatric myopia management study.
+There are special soft contact lenses worn during the day that limit the axial growth of the eye by focusing peripheral light in front of the retina.
+This has been shown to reduce eye elongation seen in myopia.
+Our doctors are certified to prescribe MiSight 1-Day, which are now FDA approved for Myopia Control.
+Carefully controlled 3, 5 & 7 years studies show that axial elongation is slowed an average of 59% with this method.
 For more information click here…[Get MiSight graphic]

-Our Brilliant Futures program utilizes the MiSight 1-day disposable, soft contact lens that fits and feels like a usual contact lens.
-It not only corrects distance vision, like a typical contact lens or glasses, but has the added benefit of being clinically proven (and FDA approved in late 2019) to slow the progression of myopia.
+Our Brilliant Futures program uses the MiSight 1-Day disposable, soft contact lenses that fit and feel like a usual contact lenses.
+They not only correct distance vision, like a typical contact lens or glasses, but have the added benefit of being clinically proven to slow the progression of myopia.